Rosa Faccaro: Personal life

 She was the mother of two children.
 On 22 January 2019, Faccaro died at her home in the Palermo neighbourhood of the city of Buenos Aires.
 She was buried at O'Higgins 2842 in the neighbourhood of Belgrano the following day.

-Legacy

 Faccaro's daughter described her mother as a "fighter to the end for Argentine art, women, feminism and social justice" and her word "was always conduct, honor and love for that force that has the art of transmuting the material into spirit."